 Missing deadlines can make you seem unreliable and can make it difficult for clients to keep up with their own schedules as well.

-When you're figuring out how much to charge for your time, it's easy to feel like quoting a fair price means you're taking something from a company any time they hire you.
+When you're figuring out how to set you hourly rate, or how much to charge potential clients for your time, it's easy to feel like quoting a fair price means you're taking something from a company any time they hire you.
 "The one mistake a lot of freelancers make is they think of themselves as a cost," says Georgi.
 "So they're afraid to ask for money."

 In fact, the reason a company hires you to do work is so that they can meet their own goals and grow the business, he points out.
 They need you and they need your services.
 And, quite often, they're willing to pay.